 - archive topic

 - Split and merge topics

-Certain parts of the forum (AKA “Talk”) are accessible only to DMS Members.
-This group membership is in addition to any other privileges you may have.
-If you are a DMS member but can cannot access these sections:
+Certain parts of Talk (this forum) are accessible only to DMS Members.
+This group membership is in addition to any other privileges you may have, and is visually indicated by the “Green Dot” medallion on the bottom right of your avatar.
+If you are a DMS member but cannot access these sections:

 - You must be logged into Talk

-- The email address used for your member account must be the same as what’s used for Talk
+- The email address used for your member account must be the same as the email address used for Talk

 - Granting access requires manual intervention, and while we try to get every new Talk account added as quickly as possible, sometimes we miss a few.
 Request your “Green Dot” by filling out a new thread, following the guidelines in the template, at #00-member-access-green-dot and a volunteer will get it done ASAP